 Budget - TBI Pro Dog Training Collar with Remote

-Why Use a Dog Shock Collar?
+Why Use a Dog Shock Training Collar

 - Stop your dog from jumping on people.

-- To stop incessant barking.
+- Stop incessant barking.

-- To stop destructive chewing.
+- Prevent destructive chewing.

 - Teach your dog about outdoor safety.

-- To manage aggressive behavior.
+- Manage aggressive behavior.

-- To train multiple dogs at a time.
+- Train multiple dogs at a time.

 For an electronic collar to work, you will, of course, need a handheld unit.
 And most brands have a remote that can pair with a few more shock collars.
 In other words, you can train multiple dogs simultaneously.